LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

         "value": "Hi How are you doing?"
       },
       {
+        "type": "private-message",
+         "value": {
               "text": "This is a private text",
-        "messageAudience": "AGENTS_AND_MANAGERS"
+              "messageAudience": "AGENTS_AND_MANAGERS",
           }
+      }
     ]
   }
 }
 ```

-#### Sending Private Text Message with Action
+#### Sending Single Private Text Message with Action

 A single private text message with action can be send by adding `text` and `messageAudience` properties with relevant action (e.g. Transfer/Escalate) properties.
 An example of such case is below: